Sunday, September 26, 2021

 We strongly advice participants and supporters to arrive by bicycle.
 Its the quickest and easiest way to reach Malieveld.
 Several bicycle sheds will be placed around the event site.
 Do not park your bicycle next to the fences as these will be removed.

-The registrations of the NN CPC Loop Den Haag are open.
+The registrations for the NN CPC Loop Den Haag are open.
 The 46th edition will take place once in fall: Sunday, September 26, 2021.
 Of course, we will follow developments closely and take all necessary measures to avoid risks.Read more